lorocks/Swarm_Robot_Search_and_Rescue/README.md

 ## Phase 1
 For Phase 1, the initial design of UML diagrams and empty implementation with class stubs and placeholder unit tests are created.

+### Features
+ - search library: C++ library/API for object detection
+ - goals library: C++ library/API for autonomous navigation around a map
+ - CameraSubscriber: ROS2 node to subscribe to camera topics for object detection, uses search library as dependency
+ - GoalPublisher: ROS2 node to publish navigation goal/positions to the robots, uses goals library as dependency

+### Unit Tests
+ - Level 1: Tests for the C++ API, to check functionality of every class method was created
+ - Level 2 (Incomplete): Placeholder test for publishing is created

 # Build Commands
 ## How to generate package dependency graph